 - \ Physical package for ALARO: This physical package will be used for mesh-sizes between 5 and 10 km, by the ALADIN partners.
 It has significant differences from the ARPEGE/ALADIN one.
-For example it uses a prognostic convection scheme. - \ Physical package used by HIRLAM: the entry routine in the code is MF\PHYS, this routine calls APLPAR for the complete physical package.
-The old HIRLAM physical package has been abandoned and only a small subset of "HL"-named routines is still used. - \ SURFEX: This is the surface scheme now used in AROME.
-The different surface processes are represented: - $\bullet\,$ surface exchanges for nature. - surface exchanges for urban areas. - $\bullet\,$ surface exchanges for seas and oceans. - surface exchanges for lakes.
+For example it uses a prognostic convection scheme.

+- \ Physical package used by HIRLAM: the entry routine in the code is MF\PHYS, this routine calls APLPAR for the complete physical package.
+The old HIRLAM physical package has been abandoned and only a small subset of "HL"-named routines is still used.
+A more detailed description of this physics package can be found in part 3 of (Bengtsson et al., 2017).

+- \ SURFEX: This is the surface scheme now used in AROME and ARPEGE.
+The different surface processes are represented:

+- surface exchanges for nature.

+- surface exchanges for urban areas.

+- surface exchanges for seas and oceans.

+- surface exchanges for lakes.